Shadows Fall: Fire from the Sky, final tours and hiatus (2012–2020)

 On June 28, 2014, Shadows Fall performed with the bands Black Fast, Dead by Wednesday, Hallow Point, and Gray's Divide in St. Louis, Missouri.
 On August 25, the band announced several final tours to take place in Europe and North America so the band could take a hiatus from future extensive touring.
 This farewell tour lasted into the summer of 2015.
 In December 2014, it was announced drummer Jason Bittner would join Arizona thrash metal band Flotsam and Jetsam, and he is currently the drummer for Overkill.
 Guitarist Matt Bachand left to join Act of Defiance, along with the former members of Megadeth.
 During the bands hiatus Matt Bachand played guitar for the American metal band Living Wreckage with former Shadows Fall guitarist Jon Donais.

+When asked about the bands hiatus in a 2024 interview Fair stated:

+I think we really stopped touring because we’d just been on such a grind for close to 20 years on the road, and we were road warriors.
+We were out there all the time and we just got physically and mentally a little bit burnt out.
+Our guys were getting amazing opportunities, like Jon [Donias] had an opportunity to join Anthrax and Jason [Bittner] was playing with a bunch of other bands and now ended up in Overkill – New Jersey represent.
+Then we just kind of knew it was time to take a break.